mlava/roam-unsplash/README.md

-Import an image from Unsplash and format it for your Roam Research graph.
+Import an image from Unsplash or Pexels and format it for your Roam Research graph.

+New:
+- import from Pexels.
+You will need an API key from https://www.pexels.com/api/new/

 You can configure the width, display format and whether to download a random image or search for specific theme or mood.